Shareholder protection and key person cover for businesses

 Shareholder protection

-Shareholder Agreements are an excellent mechanism, but in the event of the untimely death of a shareholder, funds may not be available to purchase the departed shareholders stake in the business.
+Shareholder Agreements are an excellent mechanism.
+But in the event of the untimely death of a shareholder, funds may not be available to purchase the departed shareholders stake in the business.

 This could lead to financial difficulties.
-The deceased’s family may wish to sell their stake in the business, or if they decide to continue with an active role, you may run the risk of having a new decision-maker with no or little understanding of the business, leading to boardroom conflict.
+The deceased’s family may wish to sell their stake in the business.
+Or if they decide to continue with an active role, you may run the risk of having a new decision-maker with no or little understanding of the business, leading to boardroom conflict.

 Shareholder Protection essentially provides an insurance policy that protects shareholders against this scenario.
 The business is valued and shareholders agree the amount of policy required to cover the loss of a shareholder(s).

 When this is put in place together with an effective shareholder agreement, in the event of the death of a shareholder, the family of the deceased receive a pre-agreed fair value for their interest in the business.
 This would then allow the remaining shareholders to assume ownership of the business with no interruption to trade.
-An example can be downloaded here to illustrate how this could apply.

 Key person cover